-On February 1, 2019 The Georgian Institute of Politics (GIP) will conduct a seminar for young journalists and students in Batumi, who are interested in Georgia’s foreign policy and the EU-Georgia relations.
+On February 2, GIP will conduct a seminar for young journalists and students in Batumi, who are interested Georgia’s foreign policy and the EU-Georgia relations.
 The event will be organized in cooperation with “Batumelebi” and Batumi State University.
 The one-day seminar aims to raise awareness about Euro-Atlantic integration processes, and engage youth in a thought-provoking discussion about strategic direction of Georgia’s policies.
 The presentations will be interactive and focus primarily on the current state of Georgia-EU relations, its prospects, and its benefits for the country’s democratic development, as well as challenges posed by anti-Western disinformation and propaganda campaigns.

 Who is eligible?